Coronavirus cancellations: A running list of tech and cultural events hit by the pandemic

 Disneyland is shut.
 Movies from James Bond to Black Widow have been postponed, while big tech industry events such as SXSW, the E3 gaming show, Facebook's F8, the Geneva Motor Show, Google I/O and Mobile World Congress have all been called off.

 On March 11, the WHO declared the outbreak a pandemic and the NBA suspended the remainder of its season.
 The English Premier League soon followed.
-Coachella, Glastonbury and the Eurovision Song Contest have also been hit, showing the worldwide impact of coronavirus disruption.
-If the coronavirus situation continues, the Olympics and San Diego Comic-Con could well be next.
+Coachella, Cannes, Glastonbury and the Eurovision Song Contest have all been hit, showing the worldwide impact of coronavirus disruption.
+And the Olympics and San Diego Comic-Con could well be next.

 Here's how the outbreak is affecting our lives with postponements, cancelations and closures: